-We were incorporated in May 2004 and have only been conducting operations with respect to OFIRMEV since March 2006 and our discontinued omiganan pentahydrochloride product candidate since July 2004.
-Prior to 2011, our operations were limited to organizing and staffing our company, in-licensing and conducting product development activities, including clinical trials and manufacturing development activities, and preparing to commercialize OFIRMEV.
+We were incorporated in May 2004 and have only been conducting operations with respect to OFIRMEV since March 2006.
+Prior to 2011, our operations were limited to organizing and staffing our company, inlicensing and conducting product development activities, including clinical trials and manufacturing development activities, and preparing to commercialize OFIRMEV.
 In January 2011, we launched OFIRMEV and began generating revenues.
-OFIRMEV is still in the early stages of commercialization, and we have not yet demonstrated an ability to successfully market and sell OFIRMEV or any other product candidate.
-Consequently, any predictions about our future performance may not be as accurate as they could be if we had a history of successfully commercializing pharmaceutical products.
+The revenues we have generated from OFIRMEV have changed significantly since launch, and we anticipate that they will continue to change.
+Consequently, any predictions about our future performance may not be as accurate as they could be if we had a longer history of marketing OFIRMEV or other pharmaceutical products.